 - The sea is all deep and since the bay is open it can be choppy or rough on windy days but on calm days the bay is beautiful.

-- Here you find no chair and umbrellas to rent.
-No restroom.
-No water sports rental and no lifeguard.
+- At this bay you do not find: chairs and umbrellas to rent, restroom, water sports rental and lifeguard.

 Food and Drink